Onyx-Protocol/Onyx/docs/core/build-applications/queries.md

 List all unspent outputs with `checking` as the `type` in the account tags:

 $code list-checking-unspents ../examples/java/Queries.java ../examples/ruby/queries.rb ../examples/node/queries.js

+### Unspent queries and tag updates

+You can query for unspent outputs using asset and account tags.
+These queries use an internal index that is generated using the values of asset and account tags at the time each unspent output was indexed.

+Asset and account tags can be updated, but these updates are not retroactively applied to the unspent output query index.
+Unspent outputs that are indexed after a tag update can be queried by the new value of the tags, but unspent outputs indexed before the tag update must be queried by the old value.

 ## Balances